Renting House in Germany

 Apartment Floor Counting in Germany

-Germany follows the European floor numbering system, which counts differently from places like the US or UK.
-The ground level is called the Erdgeschoss (abbreviated EG), and it counts as floor zero, not floor one.
-The floor above it is the 1.
+Germany uses the European floor numbering system.
+The ground level is called the Erdgeschoss (abbreviated EG, meaning ground floor), and it counts as floor zero.
+The floor directly above it is the 1.
 Obergeschoss (1.
-OG), which most English speakers would call the second floor.
-Below ground you have the Keller (basement or cellar), and at the very top of many older buildings sits the Dachgeschoss, the attic conversion that’s often surprisingly charming but also surprisingly hot in summer.
+OG), which Americans and Canadians would call the second floor.
+Below ground sits the Keller (basement or cellar), and at the very top of many older buildings you’ll find the Dachgeschoss (DG, attic conversion).
+Dachgeschoss apartments often have sloped ceilings and real character, but in summer they can turn into ovens.
+Worth factoring in.

-German apartment floor numbering system explained for expats
+German apartment floor numbering system explained — Erdgeschoss, Obergeschoss, Dachgeschoss

-Here’s a quick breakdown of the terms you’ll see in listings:
+Here is a quick reference for the terms you’ll encounter in listings:

 • Keller: basement

 1. Obergeschoss (1.
-OG): first floor above ground
+OG): one floor above ground

 1. Obergeschoss (2.
-OG): second floor above ground
+OG): two floors above ground

 • Dachgeschoss (DG): top-floor attic apartment